jjYBdx4IL/james/karaf/README.md

 Build and run
 =============

-You can build the project by running the script provided in karaf folder:
+You can build the project by running in karaf folder:
-    $ ./build.sh
+    $ mvn clean install

 You can also build each project individually by running **$ mvn clean install** inside each maven project.